awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-iam.md

 The code requires that you obtain an Amazon WorkDocs Organization ID\.

-You can obtain a Amazon WorkDocs Organization ID from the AWS console using the following steps:
+You can get a Amazon WorkDocs organization ID from the AWS console using the following steps:

-**Obtaining an Organization Id**
+**To get an organization ID**

 1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, select **Directories**\.